-Mattapoisett -- a few miles
+Mattapoisett -- a few miles east

-a commodious harbor on Buzzards Bay, Mattapoisett developed as a center for shipbuilding,
+on Buzzards Bay, Mattapoisett developed as a center for shipbuilding,

 whaling, and coastal trade.
 The name of the town is said to come from a

-Wampanoag Indian word for "place of resting," and Mattapoisett appropriately
+Wampanoag Indian word for "place of resting," and Mattapoisett

-such as Justice Oliver Wendell Holmes.
+luminaries such as Justice Oliver Wendell Holmes.

 With the support of the Massachusetts congressman (and former

 president) John Quincy Adams playing a vital role, Congress

 appropriated $5,000 on March 3, 1837, for a lighthouse at Ned's Point,

 at the north side of the entrance to Mattapoisett's harbor.
 The

 lighthouse was built in 1837-38 and first lighted in March 1838.
 A

 small stone dwelling was built close to the lighthouse.

 Ned's Point Light c.
 1860s (U.S.

-Leonard Hammond, a prominent local shipbuilder and businessman,
+Leonard Hammond, a prominent local shipbuilder and

-to complete construction in the specified time.
+unable to complete construction in the specified time.
 He had to take

 drastic action when an inspector arrived, expecting to see a finished

 Hammond convinced the inspector to spend some time at his

 tavern before heading to Ned's Point.
 Meanwhile, some of Hammond's work

 Hammond and the inspector soon arrived.
 The unsuspecting man

 stepped at the end of one of the loose boards and disappeared into the

 foundation of the tower, angry but unhurt.

 The new lighthouse's 11 lamps and reflectors displayed a fixed

 white light 41 feet above sea level.
 The conical lighthouse -- built of

 the tower is the cantilevered granite stairway, with 32 steps embedded

 in the inner wall without the use of mortar.

 Lt.
 Edward W. Carpender inspected the station just a few

 months after it went into service in March 1838.
 He wrote:

-The keeper informs me that, in the late storm, both buildings
+The keeper informs me that, in the late storm, both

-to the lantern, the dome of which likewise leaked, rendering
+extended to the lantern, the dome of which likewise leaked, rendering

-it prudent for the keeper to remain by the lamps during the rain,
+it prudent for the keeper to remain by the lamps during the rain, lest

-of the mortar or cement, in several places, and found the stone to be laid in
+mortar or cement, in several places, and found the stone to be laid in

 what appeared to be very little more than mere sand.

 Things had evidently improved by the time of an 1850

 inspection, when Lanet Hall was keeper:

 With one or two trifling exceptions, such as the

 buildings being a little leaky, and a small part of the sea-wall being

 down, everything is in first-rate order and neat as a pin.
 This

 establishment is second to none of the kind that I am acquainted with.

 It is a first-rate concern.

 An inspection in 1851 told a different story, finding

 the lighthouse to be badly built and leaky, with a poor lighting

 system.
 The lantern room was only five feet, eight inches high -- "too

-The original birdcage-style lantern was replaced by an octagonal
+The original birdcage-style lantern was replaced by an

-a fifth-order Fresnel lens was installed in 1857.
+that a fifth-order Fresnel lens was installed in 1857.
 The present

 lantern was installed in 1896.

 A new wood-frame house, built on the original foundation

 in 1888, replaced the stone house.
 A new covered walkway was built

 between the house and tower in 1892, and a brick oil house was added in

 Ned's Point Light in the early

 From the collection of Edward

 After 17 years as keeper of Bird Island Light, Zimri Tobias

 "Toby" Robinson became keeper at Ned's Point in 1912.
 His

 granddaughter, Hildegard Saunders, remembered pushing her doll carriage

 along the shore at Ned's Point and popping corn on the furnace in the

 keeper's house.
 She told the New Bedford Standard Times:

 I remember my grandfather sitting in a high-back rocking